gcovato/trustproject/spec/JSON-LD-tags.md

     dateCreated
     datePublished
     dateModified
-    printPage - for aticles published on newspaper printSection - for aticles published on newspaper articleSection
+    printPage - for articles published on newspaper printSection - for articles published on newspaper articleSection
     PublishingPrinciples (url)
     license (url)